< Home

 Looking for something else?

-Case Summary: Kaimen Ward
+Incident Report: Kaimen Ward

 Dec 29, 2020

 Kaimen’s mother, Caroline Ward, was at home and did not go to the swimming pool with her son.
-Kaimen was a non-swimmer and pupil of Bullamoor Junior School.
+Kaimen was a non-swimmer and a pupil of Bullamoor Junior School.
 He had just celebrated his eighth birthday a week earlier.

 The Stone Cross Pool was a 25-metre pool supervised by three lifeguards.
 Kaimen was not wearing buoyancy aids, and the three teenagers, Abigail, Jade, and Andrew, were effectively acting as his supervising adult.
 Along with Hope-Ella, a group of five entered the pool on the afternoon of the 25 August.